kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 There can also be a difference in camera hardware, which represents colors in a slightly different way.

 However, the result of the segmentation step is a folder with segmentation bitmaps with each bitmap corresponding to a single input image.

+Side note: prior to using a segmentation model, [I also tried](#detection-vs-segmentation) to use an object detection model, with low success.

 ### Estimating energy yield